 Beyond comfortable attire, there are some requirements for clothing at The Adventure Park.
 All climbers must dress for the weather, so please watch the forecast to help you choose the most appropriate attire.
 Tighter fitting garments are often ideal.
 Shorts and leggings are popular attire during the warmer season.
 This is a physical activity that will keep your energy high.
 Heavy clothing may sometimes make you sweat during the colder season.
-Closed toe shoes are a requirement.
+Closed-toe shoes are a requirement.
 No sandals, flip-flops or slippers.
 Vibrim or FiveFinger style toe shoes are acceptable.
 Long hair and jewelry should not be left loose.
 Please tie long hair back with a tie or similar accessory.
-Sun screen and bug repellent are acceptable but must be applied before your harness is fitted.
+Sunscreen and bug repellent are acceptable but must be applied before your harness is fitted.
 There are drinking fountains in the park and bottled water is available for purchase.
-The park store keeps drinks, stacks and convenience items on hand for purchase.
+The park store keeps drinks, snacks and convenience items on hand for purchase.
 Climbers are responsible for their personal property.
-Please leave valuable in your vehicle or use one of our new coin operated lockers to secure items.
+Please leave valuables in your vehicle or use one of our new coin-operated lockers to secure items.

 What is the time duration of the ticket?